BickhamM21/ProjectRadon/README.md

 # ProjectRadon
 A Voxel Game Engine that will hopefully one day turn into an actual game, called Radon.

 However, we are far, far, far from being finished.
-So, here are a few things that we should work on that are HIGHL Important:
+So, here are a few things that we should work on that are HIGHLY Important:

 - Offloading noise generation and planet generation to the GPU using OpenCL (For huge speedups)
 - Making our already pretty fast rendering system even faster by using DOD (Data Oriented Design)